Dentistry and Oral Surgery

 It is impossible to see the entire mouth while your pet is awake as many pets are uncooperative during an oral examination, especially if they are experiencing pain.
 A thorough evaluation requires dental radiography, a trained eye, and plenty of examination time spent with complete visibility of the entire mouth to spot hidden problems.
 Our dental specialty service can offer the same thorough evaluation for your pet that you expect from your own dentist.

-What are the some consequences of oral disease?
+What are the some consequences and side effects of oral disease?

 Pets will suffer silently with tooth infections rather than appear weak.
 Dogs or cats that have fractured teeth with exposed pulp will develop pain, even if their behavior does not reflect this.
 Periodontal disease can also lead to painful abscesses.
 Studies show that 27% of dogs have fractured teeth, and 9% of these teeth have pulp exposure.
 Early infections can only be prevented or identified early with a thorough evaluation of the mouth and dental radiographs.